Doctor of Pharmacy Curriculum

 The curriculum is dynamic and under frequent revision.
 Presently, the four-year Doctor of Pharmacy curriculum is as follows:

-Year 1 includes courses in anatomy, pharmaceutical chemistry, pharmaceutics, bioinformatics, law and ethics, health policy, study design, biostatistics and an introduction to the practice of pharmacy.
+Year 1 includes courses in anatomy, pharmaceutical chemistry, pharmaceutics, bioinformatics, law and ethics, health policy, study design, biostatistics, and an introduction to the practice of pharmacy.

-Students are expected to engage in IPPEs in the areas of community pharmacy, institutional health-system pharmacy, health-related service learning, and simulated activities during the first three years of the pharmacy curriculum.
+Students engage in Introductory Pharmacy Practice Experiences (IPPE) in the areas of community pharmacy, institutional health-system pharmacy, health-related service learning, and simulated activities during the first three years of the pharmacy curriculum.
 These experiences are intended to serve as a bridge between didactic courses and fourth-year Advanced Pharmacy Practice Experiences (APPE).
-Students additionally complete a research project, and participate in co-curricular enrichment activities through-out all four years.
+Students additionally complete a research project, and participate in co-curricular enrichment activities throughout all four years.

 Year 4 is devoted entirely to clinical clerkships where students learn to apply the skills and knowledge obtained in the curriculum in a variety of clinical settings.
 Many of these clerkship experiences take place at UC San Diego-affiliated medical centers, such as UC San Diego Medical Center - Hillcrest, UC San Diego Medical Center - La Jolla, The Veteran's Administration Medical Center in La Jolla, and Rady Children's Hospital.
 In addition, many other facilities throughout the San Diego and Los Angeles/Orange County regions are utilized.
 Clerkship experiences in biotechnology companies and research facilities adjacent to the UC San Diego campus, and at various national and international sites have been implemented.

 Completing a research project is required of all students and is a prerequisite for graduation.
 Students are encouraged to consider potential projects beginning in their first year.
-Students are allowed to complete their research project in any academic year.
+Students are allowed to complete their research projects in any academic year.
 For Pharm.D./Ph.D. program students, completion of the Ph.D. thesis project will satisfy this graduation project requirement.

 Co-Curricular Program

 The program’s longitudinal format identifies activities within the first three professional years and includes required and self-selected experiences across the domains.
-The nature of an individual student’s co-curricular plan is intended to reflect the student’s strengths, growth areas, goals and interests.
+The nature of an individual student’s co-curricular plan is intended to reflect the student’s strengths, growth areas, goals, and interests.